So, we’ve been talking about this for some time, but it seems that even in 2023 – eBay account suspensions are still rampant.

 eBay will place a hold on your account if you have one of the following issues:

 How to resolve payment issues with eBay – Fix any payment issues you have on your account.
-Make sure you’re paying the required seller’s fees on time, reimburse eBay for any refunds given to your customers, and keep your payment information up to date.
+Make sure you’re paying the required eBay fees for your seller account on time, reimburse eBay for any refunds given to your customers, and keep your payment information up to date and make sure you pay any outstanding fees.

 On eBay, late shipping can be a huge issue.